 One of the major concerns surround iGaming in the United States revolved around the security of online games.
 In addition, the current growth in iGaming is happening at the state level.
 This means that states have to insure that only residents of those states can access sites.

 Online security specialists will be needed in order to assure the security of these games.
-While some states will have these jobs limited by the number of land-based casinos in the state, other states like Nevada will open their iGaming borders to anyone willing to apply for a permit.
+Some states will have these jobs limited by the number of land-based casinos in the state.
+Other states like Nevada will open their iGaming borders to anyone willing to apply for a permit.
 Considering that iGaming in the U.S. is in its infancy, the growth potential for these jobs is high.

 The growth of iGaming in the United States will bring with it numerous support and auxiliary jobs in relation to the sites being created.
 The entry level positions that it will create will be customer service jobs in relation to the sites.
-Every site will need to have staff that answers customer complaints, assist with everyday issues, and act as the face of the company to customers.
+Every site will need to have staff that answers customer complaints.
+Even more staff will be required to assist with everyday issues, and act as the face of the company to customers.

 Game Related Jobs

 An article entitled Four Job Opportunities in the Online Poker Industry highlighted the need for poker ambassadors and prop players.
 To expand this idea, iGaming sites will need prop players and brand ambassadors for many of the games on their site.
-Prop players are used by sites to keep games alive while brand ambassadors are used as a public face of a company.
+Prop players are used by sites to keep games alive.
+Brand ambassadors are used as a public face of a company.

 You may have noticed how online poker sites of the past have hired pro players to represent them.
-Future iGaming sites will surely employ the same concept as they hope to use the popularity of popular gambling celebrities to draw users to their site.
+Future iGaming sites will surely employ the same concept.
+These sites hope to use the popularity of popular gambling celebrities to draw users to their site.

 Photo Credit: Shutterstock